JH456/omeka-plugin-Elasticsearch-Visualizations/README.md

 # Omeka Elasticsearch Plugin

 This plugin integrates [elasticsearch](https://www.elastic.co/products/elasticsearch) with Omeka, overriding the default search.
-Elasticsearch allows you to take advantage of faceting (aggregations), snippet highlighting, and  advanced full text search capabilities.
+This plugin is inspired by the excellent [SolrSearch](https://github.com/scholarslab/SolrSearch) plugin.
+Elasticsearch is similar to Solr in that it allows you to take advantage of faceting (aggregations), snippet highlighting, and  advanced full text search capabilities.

+This plugin was designed to integrate with [Amazon's Elasticsearch Service](https://aws.amazon.com/elasticsearch-service/), so you don't need to run your own cluster to take advantage of its capabilities.
+The plugin can be configured to integrate with other Elasticsearch services as well.

 ## Requirements

-- **PHP Version**: This plugin assumes PHP v7.x.
-Not tested against PHP v5.x.
+This plugin assumes you are running Omeka v2.5+ and PHP v7.x.
+It may work with PHP v5.x, but that hasn't been tested.
-- **PHP Modules**: Requires cURL to be installed.

 ## Setup